Transfer Information

 How to Apply

-- Once the Letter of Intent is submitted, students will be contacted by UNC-Wilmington’s Transfer Admissions.
+2. Once the enrollment form is submitted, students will be contacted by UNC-Wilmington’s Transfer Admissions.

 Contact Information